tinted-theming/base24/future.md

-# The future of Base24
+# The Evolution of Base24

-Parts of the Base16 and Base24 spec are not particularly widely used so this file is a proposal on making some changes to the specification
+The Base16 and Base24 specifications have been reevaluated to address certain shortcomings and enhance overall compatibility and usability.

-## Advantages of these changes
+## Advantages of the Proposed Changes

-These changes include two additional colours and improve support for an existing colour.
+These adjustments introduce two additional colours and enhance support for an existing colour, offering greater flexibility and consistency within the scheme.

-Shortfalls of Base24 0.1.0:
+### Shortcomings of Base24 0.1.0

-Brown does not have a bright variant - this was as the colour was presumed deprecated
+- Lack of a bright variant for the colour Brown, which was presumed deprecated.
-Colours are not in 'ansi order' - that is the mental gymnastics to map base24 colours to the ansi counterparts are more challenging than desired
+- Colours are not arranged in 'ansi order,' complicating the mapping process to ANSI counterparts.

-These changes aim to remediate these challenges
+## Objectives of the Proposed Changes

-Move away from baseXX naming as this can be confusing for scheme and template designers, instead support a naming system.
+- Transition away from the baseXX naming convention, which can be confusing for scheme and template designers, in favour of a more intuitive naming system.

-## Disadvantages of these changes
+## Disadvantages and Compatibility Considerations

-This will break forwards compatibility. i.e. base16 schemes will not work and previous versions of base24 schemes will no longer work.
+These changes will break forwards compatibility; existing Base16 schemes will no longer function, and previous versions of Base24 schemes will become incompatible.
+However, backwards compatibility can be preserved with some effort, although this may require additional work from builders.

-Backwards compatibility can be preserved, though this will lead to more work for the builder.
-Most programmers should be able to implement this backwards compatibility with minimal headache.

-## File
+## File Structure

 ### Schemes